 Doctoral degree programs vary in length, although the U.S. Bureau of Labor Statistics (BLS) reported that it takes about six years to complete most programs (www.bls.gov).
 Many doctoral degree programs require students to teach lower division undergraduate courses, which provide individuals with viable teaching experience.
 To earn doctoral degrees, students must complete coursework and finish dissertations, which are long papers that addresses key issues within a particular field of study.

-Although not required, individuals becoming online instructors may want to choose degree programs that offer as much up-to-date technology training as possible, especially courses that integrate teaching methods with technology.
 Education technology coursework covers emergent technologies for both K-12 and postsecondary learning environments.
 In these courses, individuals learn how to design online courses and use multimedia to enhance the online learning experience.
 Many courses also provide techniques for evaluating the usefulness of different technologies.

 Currently there are no specific licensing requirements for online teachers or instructors; however, public school K-12 teachers must adhere to state licensing requirements.
 License eligibility requirements include completing bachelor's degree programs as well as teacher training programs, which are sometimes called credential programs.
 Upon meeting these and other state-specific requirements, applicants must pass licensing tests administered by their state boards of education.
 According to the BLS, several states also require applicants to pass education technology tests as part of the licensing process.
 To teach online legally across state borders, some online teachers and instructors may require additional licenses, depending on state guidelines.

 Postsecondary instructors, whether teaching online or in the classroom, do not currently need licensing.
 Likewise, many private schools do not require K-12 teachers to be licensed.